wilfredinni/python-cheatsheet/cheatsheet/file-directory-path.md

 - An **absolute path**, which always begins with the root folder
 - A **relative path**, which is relative to the program’s current working directory

 There are also the dot (`.`) and dot-dot (`..`) folders.
-These are not real folders but special names that can be used in a path.
+These are not real folders, but special names that can be used in a path.
 A single period (“dot”) for a folder name is shorthand for “this directory.”
 Two periods (“dot-dot”) means “the parent folder.”

 ## Handling Absolute and Relative paths